 Editor's Note: The Student Press Law Center signed onto a friend-of-the-court brief from the Brechner Center for Freedom of Information at the University of Florida.
 This story was originally published by the Brechner Center.
-Read or download the full brief.
-A Kentucky statute making it a crime punishable by a year in jail to speak… Continue reading Supreme Court asked to hear case about criminalizing “disruptive” speech to school employees, SPLC signs onto brief siding with students
+Feb.
+19, 2019 update: Supreme Court Declines Challenge to Kentucky Law on School Disruption.
+Coverage from Education Week.
+Read or download… Continue reading Supreme Court asked to hear case about criminalizing “disruptive” speech to school employees, SPLC signs onto brief siding with students

 A half-dozen free speech groups are backing a University of South Carolina student who says his First Amendment rights were violated by university administrators.